zshoals/ECX-Haxe-Notes/README.md

 Like with Wires, \_aoeDebuffSpells is immediately available to use in your code without manual assignment, assuming you have Family'd it.

 # What is a System?
 Systems are where the bulk of the work gets done.
 Your custom system, say, a Collision System, should extend from System.
 You'll usually provide several Familys and Wires into each system to accomplish whatever task you're trying to do.

+These are supposedly forced to be named \[Anything]System.hx, but I haven't really tried not to do this.
+Who knows what happens!

 You specifically try and modify the component data of the entities that have been passed in from Familys.